 You can either rent a flat – alone or with others as a flat-share – or stay in one of the many halls of residence at Montanuniversität Leoben.
 We recommend that you apply promptly, if you want a place in a hall of residence.

 We have agreements with numerous universities in Europe and further afield that will allow you to spend one or two semesters abroad.
 Studying abroad not only helps you learn a foreign language, but also boosts your cultural understanding and flexibility, increases your chances of finding a great first job and generally enriches your life.
 MIRO - Montanuniversität International Relations Office is there to support and advise all students who want to study abroad.

-by September 5 for the winter semester (date of receipt) and
+until 5th September for the winter semester and

 This programme prepares international students who have been admitted to Montanuniversität Leoben for additional or supplementary exams.
 If the higher education entrance qualification obtained abroad is not equivalent to the Austrian school leaving certificate [Matura], the necessary supplementary examinations must be completed before the start of studies.

 If you do not yet have adequate language skills in German (B2 acc. to CEFR), you can be admitted to MUL as a non-degree student with knowledge of German at level A2 until you can provide proof of level B2.

 You can find more information on the website University Preparation Programme.

 For bachelor's and master's programmes held in German, applicants need to submit a German language proficiency at level A2 (according to CEFR) at the time of applying.
 Certificates may not be older than 2 years.
 For enrollment as a full-degree student you need to provide German skills at level B2.
 If your proficiency in German has not yet reached B2, then you can register at Montanuniversität Leoben as a non-degree student until you are able to document German language competence at the required level.

 Find more information here: University Preparation Programme Leoben